noble-assets/orbiter/docs/integration.md

 Orbiter account with the requested metadata and via the correct entrypoint.
 Refer to the [architecture docs](./architecture.md) for more details.

-The recipient of the cross-chain transfer MUST be the orbiter module address:
+The recipient of the cross-chain transfer MUST be the Orbiter module address:

 | Mainnet                                                                                                                            | Testnet                                                                                                                                    |
 | ---------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |